 and it will be valid for your lifetime.
 Electronic Authorizations

 can also be accessed by logging into License Manager.
 Don't forget to sign and date your application and include any applicable fees; otherwise it will be dismissed.

 Operating a Marine Radio While Your Applications are Being Processed

 You may operate your marine radio after you have mailed your application(s) to the FCC so long as you fill out, detach, and retain the temporary operating authority attached to the application form.
 The temporary operating authority is valid for 90 days after you mail your application to the FCC and should be kept with your station records until you receive your license/permit through the mail.

 If you change your mailing address, legal name, or ship name, you must complete an Administrative Update in ULS

 .
 There is no fee required.
 No action is required when you add or replace a transmitter that operates in the same frequency band.

 IMPORTANT NOTE: The procedures described above for making changes to your license DO NOT apply if you are selling your vessel.
 In those circumstances, see the information described below under “What to Do If Selling Your Ship."

 If you operate a marine VHF radio, radar, or EPIRBs aboard a voluntary ship operating domestically, you are not required to renew your current license.
 Although a license is no longer required for these ships, you may still renew your license and retain your call sign.

-The FCC will send you a Renewal Reminder Notice approximately 120 days prior to the expiration date of your license.
-You must submit FCC Form 605
+The FCC will send you a Renewal Reminder Notice via email (if an email address is on file) approximately 120 days prior to the expiration date of your license.
+You must submit a Renewal application electronically via ULS

 along with the proper payment to renew your license.